 If you are getting implants or certain kinds of surgery (like wisdom teeth extraction), you may need a computerized tomography (CT) scan.
 Digital CT scans take images from every angle to create a 3D image of your jaws and teeth; this image is used by surgeons and restorative dentists who work with Dr. Fondriest.
 You might also need a CT scan if you have advanced periodontal disease or other oral conditions that have caused bone loss.

-While no ionizing radiation is completely safe, dental x-rays expose you to about as much radiation as a flight from coast to coast.
+While no ionizing radiation is completely safe, dental radiography exposes you to about as much radiation as a flight from coast to coast.
 You are normally exposed to twice as much ionizing radiation every day; sources include cosmic radiation from stellar bodies, coal-fired power plants, computer monitors, and even bananas.
 Medical imaging accounts for 15% or more of the total radiation dose you receive in a year.

 Dr. James Fondriest is committed to patient education and will discuss the benefits and risks of dental x-rays before your procedure.
 Contact Lake Forest Dental Arts today at (847) 234-0517 to schedule an appointment.